Trading Glass

 The ATR-Based Approach

-Average True Range measures market volatility over a lookback period.
-An ATR-based stop dynamically adjusts its distance from entry according to how much the market is actually moving, rather than relying on a fixed dollar or percentage value.
+Average True Range (ATR), introduced by J. Welles Wilder Jr. in New Concepts in Technical Trading Systems (1978), measures market volatility over a lookback period.
+An ATR-based stop dynamically adjusts its distance from entry according to how much the market has been moving over the last n bars, rather than relying on a fixed dollar or percentage value.
+ATR is a volatility estimate, not a probability — a 2x ATR stop is not a 95% confidence interval; it is a heuristic distance scaled to recent range.

 ATR Stop Calculation